 c.
 Nuclear Meltdown in 2011 Earthquake in Japan

-A nuclear meltdown in Fukushima Daiichi Nuclear Power Plant is one of the biggest nuclear accident happened in history since the 26 April 1986 Chernobyl disaster.
+A nuclear meltdown in Fukushima Daiichi Nuclear Power Plant is one of the biggest nuclear accidents since the 26 April 1986 Chornobyl disaster.

 Traces of radioactive isotopes like caesium-134 & caesium-137 was found on seawater during the test conducted in 2014 and 2015.

-After the nuclear meltdown; Evacuation zone of about 20km radius was declared because of exposure of radiation on the atmosphere.
+After the nuclear meltdown, an Evacuation zone of about a 20km radius was declared because of exposure to radiation in the atmosphere.

-Although many earthquakes and tsunami hit Japan every year; It recovers the wound given by nature in a dramatic way and again moves towards the peak of development & Technology with discipline.
-Although many structures were destroyed by an earthquake; the Japanese never let it destroy their thought and feeling to move towards the peak.
+Although many earthquakes and tsunamis hit Japan every year, It recovers the wound given by nature in a dramatic way and again moves towards the peak of development & technology with discipline.

 |Read Also: Earthquake Resistant Buildings|